-Last night I won a small victory when I got in a taxi to go home, told the driver where to go in Chinese, and for the first time he understood without me having to repeat myself ten times to get the right tone (for even the simplest of words there seem to be a thousand ways of saying it) or show my bit of paper with it written down on!
-Even through I’ve been in China over 2 months now my progress on the language front has been frustratingly slow – I often feel like it’s been designed to be purposefully difficult for foreigners to grasp (and that they’d like to keep it this way!).
+Last night I won a small victory when I got in a taxi to go home, told the driver where to go in Chinese, and for the first time, he understood without me having to repeat myself ten times to get the right tone (for even the simplest of words there seem to be a thousand ways of saying it) or show my bit of paper with it written down on!
+Even though I’ve been in China for over 2 months now my progress on the language front has been frustratingly slow – I often feel like it’s been designed to be purposefully difficult for foreigners to grasp (and that they’d like to keep it this way!).
 When I get round to it I’ll compile a “survival guide” with some essential phrases to post here.

 If you like your food hot then the dishes of the Sichuan region in China may be just what you’re looking for.
 Pictured above is a dish I had last week which consisted almost entirely of red-hot chillies with some chicken thrown in for good measure.
 If this doesn’t blow your head off nothing will!
 I think this review sums it up nicely: